 - I recruited and trained a group of young people who had a long term health condition to collaborate with academics in the University of East London advisers.
 The young people shared their ideas based on their first-hand lived experience of that condition, to help improve local health services.

-- I supported a group of young people to co-produce evaluation methods to assess the impact of a new sex education programme, which aimed to promote awareness of sexual exploitation among vulnerable young people
+- I supported a group of young people to co-produce evaluation methods and tools to assess the impact of a new sex education programme, which aimed to promote awareness of sexual exploitation among vulnerable young people.

-- I co-produced outcome indicators with Childhood Bereavement Network practitioners
+- I co-produced outcome indicators with the Childhood Bereavement Network practitioners, children and young people.

-- The LEAP evaluation included co-producing key indicators with local parents
+- For the LEAP evaluation I co-produced key indicators to use in evaluation methods and tools with local parents